 Podcast: Illinois Tool Works Inc. & Subsidiaries v.
 Commissioner of Internal Revenue

-In this Ropes & Gray podcast, Ben Simmons, an associate in the tax group, is joined by David Saltzman, a partner in the tax group, to discuss the recent Tax Court memorandum decision, Illinois Tool Works Inc. & Subsidiaries v.
+In this Ropes & Gray podcast, Elizabeth Smith, counsel in the tax controversy group, is joined by David Saltzman, a partner in the tax group, to discuss the recent Tax Court memorandum decision, Illinois Tool Works Inc. & Subsidiaries v.
 Commissioner of Internal Revenue.
 This case involved a strategy designed to permit a U.S. multinational to repatriate cash from its foreign subsidiaries without incurring current U.S. federal income tax.

-Ben Simmons: Hello, and thank you for joining us today on this Ropes & Gray podcast.
-I'm Ben Simmons, an associate in the tax group.
+Elizabeth Smith: Hello, and thank you for joining us today on this Ropes & Gray podcast.
+I'm Elizabeth Smith, counsel in the tax controversy group.
 Joining me today is David Saltzman, a partner in the tax group who focuses on international tax matters.

 In this podcast, we will be discussing a recent Tax Court memorandum opinion as our case of the quarter.
 The case, Illinois Tool Works Inc. & Subsidiaries v.
 Commissioner of Internal Revenue, involved a strategy designed to permit a U.S. multinational to repatriate cash from its foreign subsidiaries without incurring current U.S. federal income tax.